Weird Science

 urban environment, extremely high level of light pollution

-That night, the sky was exceptionally clear, providing excellent conditions for astronomical observations.
-Despite the high level of light pollution, good atmospheric transparency allowed for deep-sky observations, and proper imaging techniques facilitated successful astrophotography.
+That night, the sky was exceptionally clear, offering excellent conditions for astronomical observation.
+Despite the high level of light pollution, good atmospheric transparency made deep-sky observations possible, and proper imaging techniques enabled successful astrophotography.

-During the observation, the elongated shape of the Whale Galaxy was clearly visible.
-The galaxy’s structure, including its dust lanes and active star-forming regions, was discernible as subtle variations in brightness along the edge of the disk.
-Nearby, the satellite galaxy NGC 4627 was also detected, although its smaller size and lower luminosity required greater observational effort.
+During the session, the elongated form of the Whale Galaxy was clearly visible.
+Its structure, including dark dust lanes and active star-forming regions, could be distinguished as subtle variations in brightness along the edge of the disk.
+Nearby, the satellite galaxy NGC 4627 was also detected, although its smaller size and lower luminosity demanded more careful observation.

-NGC 4627 is a small elliptical galaxy gravitationally bound to its larger companion.
-Together, the Whale Galaxy and its satellite are cataloged as Arp 281 in Halton Arp’s Atlas of Peculiar Galaxies.
-Nearby, the distorted galaxy NGC 4656 suggests past gravitational interactions among all three, leading to structural deformations, the formation of tidal bridges, and enhanced star formation activity.
+NGC 4627 is a small elliptical galaxy that is gravitationally bound to its larger companion.
+Together, the Whale Galaxy and its satellite are cataloged as Arp 281 in Halton Arp’s *Atlas of Peculiar Galaxies*.
+Nearby, the distorted galaxy NGC 4656 points to past gravitational interactions among all three, which likely led to structural deformations, the formation of tidal bridges, and increased star formation activity.

 • Total exposure time: 25 minutes (stack of 50 RAW frames at 30s each, using an appropriate number of dark, bias, and flat frames)